As U.S. Preps For Coronavirus, Health Workers Question Safety Measures

 But not all staff working at those hospitals feel ready.

-The National Nurses Union is conducting an ongoing survey which, as of last week found about 31% of nearly 5,000 nurse respondents said they didn't have enough protective gear to handle a surge of coronavirus cases.
+National Nurses United is conducting an ongoing survey which, as of last week found about 31% of nearly 5,000 nurse respondents said they didn't have enough protective gear to handle a surge of coronavirus cases.
 Only 9 percent said their hospital or clinic had plans to isolate potentially infected patients.

-"That's not high enough for us to feel comfortable," says Bonnie Castillo, president of the National Nurses Union.
+"That's not high enough for us to feel comfortable," says Bonnie Castillo, president of the nurses union.
 She notes many hospitals are already operating at capacity, and if the coronavirus spreads in the U.S., it will stress the system even more.

 "If health care workers and nurses aren't protected, no one is protected," Castillo says.